Shades of cyan: Midnight green

 Midnight green (sometimes also called Eagle green) is a dark cyan.

 It has been the primary team color for the National Football League team Philadelphia Eagles since 1996.

 Moonstone

 Displayed adjacent is the color moonstone.

 It was formulated by Crayola in 1994 as part of their Gem Tones range of crayons.
-It is a slightly dark shade of cyan that is reminiscent of the bluish-green glow of some moonstones.
+It is a slightly dark shade of cyan that is reminiscent of the bluish-green schiller of some moonstones.

 Myrtle green

 Myrtle green, also called myrtle, is a color which is a representation of the color of the leaves of the myrtle plant.

 The first recorded use of myrtle green as a color name in English was in 1835.

 Myrtle is the official designation of the green stripes on Waterloo rugby club's shirts, the green of Hunslet rugby league club, the green (along with the cardinal red) stripes of the South Sydney Rabbitohs and the green of the blazers, sports kit and scarf of St. Aloysius' College, Glasgow.
 It is also one of the school colors of Lane Technical College Prep High School in Chicago, the other being old gold.

 The baggy green, the cricket cap worn by Australian Test cricketers since around the turn of the 20th century, is myrtle green in color.